You’ve probably heard dongsaeng somewhere in K-dramas or K-pop.

 Unlike the titles oppa, unnie, hyung, and noona, Koreans don’t directly call someone dongsaeng.

-We use the word dongsaeng when introducing them or mentioning them to others.
+We use the word when introducing them or mentioning them to other people.

-Koreans simply use their name when someone’s younger than us.
+Koreans simply use their first name when someone’s younger than us.

 Whether in familial or social contexts, it encapsulates a blend of affection, protection, and guidance.